topac/codice_fiscale/README.md

 ```

 ## City codes (Codici Catastali)
-As explained above, one of the information required to calculate the fiscal code is the birthplace.
+As explained above, one of the information required to calculate the tax ID is the birthplace.
 If a person was born outside Italy, only the italian name of the country is required.
 For example, an italian citizen born in France: